471D38UNNUX/Hello-World-in-Assembly-and-C/Android arm64/Extern Assembly/GAS/README.md

    - as ABI.asm/C.asm -o namefile.o
    - gcc/clang ABI.c/C.c namefile.o -o namefile

 Nb: GCC is available in tur-repo.
-GNU Linker is part of binutils which dependency of GCC
+GNU Assembler is part of binutils which dependency of GCC